Why the apostille is just the beginning for Saudi

 - White-collar professional with a degree: State HRD, MEA apostille, Mosaddaqa, QVP.
 Engineers add SCE after arrival.

 - Skilled trade with a trade designation: Notary or SDM, MEA apostille on supporting documents, SVP at an NSDC assessment centre.
-Mosaddaqa applies if there is also a degree in the file.
+Mosaddaqa applies if there is also a degree in the supporting documents.

 - Healthcare professional: State HRD, MEA apostille, DataFlow, SCFHS Mumaris+, Prometric or Pearson VUE, Mosaddaqa, QVP.
 Then job offer, visa, Iqama.